Read Time: 2 Minutes|

 June 14, 2021

-Purchasing a home on one income is not easy to achieve but is certainly not impossible.
+Purchasing a home on one income is not easy to achieve but is certainly possible.
 Whether you are lucky enough to be able to offer the coveted 20% as a down payment or are exploring loan products that allow you to put down much, much less (like an FHA loan), it is no small feat and will likely be one of the largest checks you’ll write in your lifetime.
 Given the history of homeownership and property rights in the United States, single women have made leaps and bounds in the way of financial independence and sustainability.

 At the start of 2020, single women owned more homes than single men, and that statistic only grew as the year continued.
 In 2020, 19% of first-time homebuyers were single women while just 11% of first-time homebuyers were single men.
 For context, that comes out to be about 2.4 million more homes than their male peers.
 While this may come as a surprise to most, the single female homebuyer demographic has been leading in front of single males in first-time homebuying since at least 2006, according to the National Association of Realtors (or NAR).